 Food and Diaspora

-When someone in my family texted me about a rum pudding recipe, which many Caribbeans call black cake, it started me thinking.
-I scribbled some notes about the significance which specific foods can hold, from one individual to the next, in a multicultural family where no two people have exactly the same background.
+When someone in my family texted me about a recipe for rum pudding, which many Caribbeans call black cake, it started me thinking.
+I scribbled some notes about the significance that specific foods can hold from one individual to the next, especially in a multicultural family where no two people have exactly the same background.